Richard Dalton (librarian)

 Richard Dalton (c.
-1715 - 1791) was an English draughtsman, engraver, and royal librarian.
+1715 – 1791) was an English drawer (artist), engraver, and royal librarian.
 He later became an art dealer.

 Life

-Born about 1715, he was the younger son of the Rev. John Dalton of Whitehaven in Cumberland; John Dalton, D.D., the poet, was his elder brother.
+Born about 1715, he was the younger son of the Rev. John Dalton of Whitehaven in Cumberland; John Dalton, D.D., the poet, was his older brother.
 He trained as an artist, and went to Rome to pursue his studies.

-In 1749 Dalton travelled with Roger Kynaston and John Frederick to Naples, South Italy, and Sicily, where they joined a party consisting of James Caulfeild, 1st Earl of Charlemont, Francis Pierpoint Burton, and others.
+In 1749, Dalton travelled with Roger Kynaston and John Frederick to Naples, South Italy, and Sicily, where they joined a party consisting of James Caulfeild, 1st Earl of Charlemont, Francis Pierpoint Burton, and others.
 Dalton then accompanied Charlemont on his tour to Constantinople, Greece, and Egypt.

 Dalton managed to obtain the position of librarian to George III when the future king was Prince of Wales, and, after the king's accession, continued in his post through the favour of the Earl of Bute.
 He was subsequently appointed keeper of the pictures, and antiquarian to his majesty.

 Dalton was sent abroad to purchase works of art for the king, such as Carracci's The Madonna and Sleeping Child with the Infant St John the Baptist, acquired in 1766.
-At Venice in 1763 he made the acquaintance of Francesco Bartolozzi the engraver, and obtained for him an introduction to England as a rival to Sir Robert Strange, a Jacobite (who accused Dalton of using undue influence with the king, in order to assist Bartolozzi).
+At Venice in 1763, he made the acquaintance of Francesco Bartolozzi the engraver, and obtained for him an introduction to England as a rival to Sir Robert Strange, a Jacobite (who accused Dalton of using undue influence with the king, in order to assist Bartolozzi).
 Dalton was one of the original committee who in 1755 drew up the first project for the establishment of a Royal Academy of Fine Arts in England.
 He was one of the original members of the Incorporated Society of Artists in 1765, and became their treasurer.
 He purchased a large house in Pall Mall, to be used as a print warehouse; but as this did not succeed he established there the first nucleus of an academy of arts, under the protection of the king, and induced the St. Martin's Lane Academy to transfer its students and equipment there.
 Dalton later disposed of the premises to James Christie, who set up as an auctioneer there.

 Dalton continued to use his influence with the king for the creation of a Royal Academy of Arts, and, when the Royal Academy was really started, he was elected its antiquarian.
 Dalton died at his rooms in St. James's Palace on 7 February 1791.
 He was elected a Fellow of the Society of Antiquaries of London in 1767.